Noise Exposure Monitoring

 - Would anyone who has spent years working in a noisy environment have difficulty understanding conversations at events, bars, or in crowds with multiple voices and “competing” noises?

-- not more than (5) five years from the date of the previous noise exposure monitoring;
+- not more than 5 years from the date of the previous noise exposure monitoring;